seo-sangmin/NLIstruct/README.md

+***This repo is being modularized and corrected based on the ipynb.

 # Identifying Argument Structure in John Searle's Texts Using NLI

-Authored by: Sangmin Seo

 This project analyzes the argument structure of John Searle's Chinese Room Argument using Natural Language Processing (NLP) techniques and Natural Language Inference (NLI).
 It examines two source texts: